Here are the nominees for our latest Athlete of the Week poll! - NewsBreak

 Welcome to Athlete of the Week from The Palm Beach Post!

-The poll is open until noon Thursday.
-Congratulations to last week's winner, Raheem Binns from Seminole Ridge boys soccer!
+The poll is open until noon Friday.
+Congratulations to last week's winner, Taylor Blackshear from Benjamin girls basketball!

 Each winner will be awarded a one-of-a-kind Athlete of the Week shirt provided by BSN SPORTS.
 Winners will be contacted weekly.
 Nominees are accepted via email or phone, but will be selected by staff in the absence of submission.